technical-margins/material-margins/docs/en/blog/posts/documentation_invisible.md

 ## The Technical Writer's Invisible Work

 In the buzzing hive of software development, documentation occupies a paradoxical place.
-Though recognised as indispensable, it is often relegated to the background in practice. *'We'll document it later,' 'The priority is delivering the product'* – these are phrases every technical writer knows well, like a well-worn refrain.
+Though recognised as indispensable, it is often relegated to the background in practice. *"We'll document it later", "The priority is delivering the product"* – these are phrases every technical writer knows well, like a well-worn refrain.

 Yet, there are other inspiring models.
 In the aerospace industry, each aircraft comes with thousands of pages of detailed documentation that doesn't just explain – but ensures safety and efficiency.

 But transposing this model to software development remains a challenge, especially in small and medium-sized enterprises.
 Although resources are often limited, commitment and rigour can make this work possible.
-It requires shifting the view of documentation as a 'secondary' task, often left to developers or project managers, as though writing were just an add-on or an optional 'extra.'
+It requires shifting the view of documentation as a "secondary" task, often left to developers or project managers, as though writing were just an add-on or an optional "extra".
 In many ways, this is like asking a pilot to write their own aircraft manual between flights – a situation that underscores the critical need for dedicated technical writing professionals.

 ## From Complexity to Clarity: My Role as a Translator